 To summarize, our main contributions are as follows:

-\begin{itemize} \item[(1)] We introduce the DRoSC method as a generalization of standard synthetic control.
-The DRoSC estimator targets a new causal effect—the \emph{weight-robust treatment effect}—which remains interpretable and sign-consistent even when the true treatment effect is not point-identified. \item[(2)] We propose a perturbation-based inference procedure that delivers uniformly valid confidence intervals for the weight-robust treatment effect.
-The approach is of independent interest for non-regular uncertainty quantification arising from convex optimization problems with possibly non-unique solutions. \end{itemize}
+\begin{itemize} \item[(1)] We introduce DRoSC as a generalization of the standard SC method.
+The DRoSC estimator targets a new causal estimand, the \emph{weight-robust treatment effect}, which remains interpretable even when the treatment effect is not point-identified. \item[(2)] We propose a perturbation-based inference procedure that yields valid CIs even under non-regular limiting distributions {and is of independent interest for non-regular inference in convex optimization with non-unique minimizers.} \end{itemize}